-- In the event the JJEC is unable to reach agreement on any matter relating to the interpretation, application, or administration of the job evaluation program, the Cochairpersons of the Committee shall request, within ten (10) working days, that each party designate an advisor to meet with the Committee.
+- 3.0 In the event the JJEC is unable to reach agreement on any matter relating to the interpretation, application, or administration of the job evaluation program, the Co-chairpersons of the Committee shall request, within ten (10) working days, that each party designate an advisor to meet with the Committee.
 The two (2) advisors shall meet with the Committee and attempt to assist in reaching a decision. - 3.1 If, after meeting with the two (2) advisors appointed pursuant to Article 3.0, the Committee remains unable to agree upon the matter in dispute, the Co-chairpersons shall advise, in writing, the Union and the Employer of this fact, within fifteen (15) days. - 3.2 Either party may, by written notice to the other party, refer the dispute to a single arbitrator who shall be selected by agreement of the parties.
 If the parties are unable to agree, either party may request the Minister of Labour to appoint an arbitrator. - 3.3 The arbitrator shall decide the matter upon which the JJEC has been unable to agree and the arbitrator's decision shall be final and binding on the JJEC, the Employer, the Union, and all affected employees.
 The arbitrator shall be bound by this Maintenance Agreement and the Job Evaluation Plan and shall not have the power to modify or amend any of their provisions.
-The jurisdiction of the arbitrator shall be limited to the matter in dispute, as submitted by the parties. - The Employer and Union shall be the parties to the arbitration hearing and shall have the right to present evidence and argument concerning the matter in dispute.
-The arbitrator shall have the powers of an arbitrator appointed pursuant to the Collective Agreement and, in addition, shall have the authority to require the parties to present additional information and to require other person(s) to present evidence, as deemed necessary by the arbitrator.
+The jurisdiction of the arbitrator shall be limited to the matter in dispute, as submitted by the parties.

+- 3.4 The Employer and Union shall be the parties to the arbitration hearing and shall have the right to present evidence and argument concerning the matter in dispute.
+The arbitrator shall have the powers of an arbitrator appointed pursuant to the Collective Agreement and, in addition, shall have the authority to require the parties to present additional information and to require other person(s) to present evidence, as deemed necessary by the arbitrator. - 3.5 The Arbitrators fees and expenses shall be borne equally between the parties. - 3.6 The time limits contained in this article may be extended by mutual agreement of the parties.